profadityasaxena/profadityasaxena/README.md

 ## 👀 I’m interested in:
 - Artificial Intelligence and Machine Learning
 - Statistics and Data Science
 - Cloud Computing, Quantum Computing, Optical Computing — and all sorts of computing
+- Software Engineering and DevOps
 - Web and Mobile Technologies
 - Robots, IoT, Factories, Big Machines, Satellites
 - Finance, Money, Blockchain